What Is a Payday Loan and What Are Safer Alternatives?

-- Secured by access to your checking account funds.
-Most lenders will require that you write a post-dated check or authorize them to debit your account, giving them direct access to money in your checking account.
+- Secured by access to your checking account funds: Most payday loan companies require you to write a post-dated check or authorize them to debit your account, which allows them direct access to money in your checking account.

-- Repaid in a single lump sum.
-Unlike installment loans that you pay back over several months, a payday loan is usually repaid in a single payment.
-Upon the due date for a payday loan, the borrower agrees to repay the full amount borrowed.
+- Repaid in a single lump sum: Unlike installment loans that are paid back over several months, a payday loan is typically paid back in full, in a single payment and on a certain due date.

-- Borrowers will pay a financing charge.
-Payday loans usually charge a financing fee that is usually due along with the rest of the payment.
-This is usually charged as a flat rate of $10 to $30 per $100 borrowed, per the Consumer Financial Protection Bureau.
+- Borrowers pay a financing charge: Payday loans charge a financing fee that’s usually due with the rest of the payment.

 |Average payday loan terms and fees|